 We've created a guide to configure your claim rules if you are using ADFS as your Identity Provider, which can be found here.
 The claim rule configuration for ADFS and Azure AD will be almost identical, so you can use the above guide as a reference if you are using Azure.
 The main difference between these two Identity Providers and others we support is that you will want to ensure this setting is "un-checked" in your Handshake SSO Preferences page:

-You will need to leave this box unchecked (disabled) if you are using ADFS, but will need to enable this setting if you are using Azure AD.
+You will need to leave this box unchecked (disabled) if you are using an active directory like ADFS, Azure AD or Okta.

 Step 3: Login to Handshake to Setup SSO